JonnyA3/Pickupcircle/README.md

 # Pickupcircle

 Pickupcircle is Dropbox's poser brother that thinks he's good enough for for iOS.
+Also, he loves curl animations.
+Gross.

 Submitted by: Jonny